🇨🇿

 Recommended for Digital Nomads

-Launched July 2023, this visa is specifically for IT and STEM professionals from 8 eligible countries who work remotely for foreign employers or as freelancers.
+Launched July 2023, this program is for IT and marketing professionals from 12 eligible countries who work remotely for foreign employers or as freelancers.

 365 days